-- Access to legal status in the country where the opportunity is provided – including support to obtain the necessary travel documents and the possibility for the refugee to remain in the third country after completion of the study programme;
+- Access to legal status in the country where the scholarship will be provided – including support to obtain the necessary travel documents and the possibility for the refugee to remain in the third country after completion of the scholarship programme;

-- Participation in the programme should not jeopardize the rights, legal status or other protection afforded to refugees under international law;
+- Participation in the programme should not jeopardize the right or legal status of refugees or other protection afforded to refugees under international law;